constup/aws-secrets-bundle/README.md

     AWS_SECRET=secret_name

-If you want to grab a key in a JSON secret, you can seperate the secret name and key:
+If you want to grab a key in a JSON secret, you can separate the secret name and key:

     AWS_SECRET=secret_name,key